nayaranunes/nayaranunes/README.md

 **nayaranunes/nayaranunes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-<p><strong>Fashion model and computer science self taught<p><strong>
+<p><strong>我叫 Nayara.
+I'm a fashion model and computer science student.<p><strong>
-<p>我叫 Nayara I am 23 years old<p>

-I'm studying devops development culture and mandarin

-My biggest wish is to work on a project that really has social meanings for women in technology.
+My top desire is to be part of a project that carries genuine social significance for women in technology.

 <!--

 "Your self-worth is determined by you.
 You don't have to depend on someone telling you who you are" B